Citizen science: Biodiversity

 Citizen science has made significant contributions to the analysis of biodiversity across the world.
 A majority of data collected has been focused primarily on species occurrence, abundance and phenology, with birds being primarily the most popular group observed.
 There is growing efforts to expand the use of citizen science across other fields.
 Past data on biodiversity has had limitations in the quantity of data to make any meaningful broad connections to losses in biodiversity.
 Recruiting citizens already out in the field opens a tremendous amount of new data.
 For example, thousands of farmers reporting the changes in biodiversity in their farms over many years has provided a large amount of relevant data concerning the effect of different farming methods on biodiversity.
-Another example, is WomSAT, a citizen science project that collects data on wombat roadkill and sarcoptic mange incidence and distribution, to support conservation efforts for the species.
+Another example is WomSAT, a citizen science project that collects data on wombat roadkill and sarcoptic mange incidence and distribution, to support conservation efforts for the species.

 Citizen science can be used to great effect in addition to the usual scientific methods in biodiversity monitoring.
 The typical active method of species detection is able to collect data on the broad biodiversity of areas while citizen science approaches has shown to be more effective at identifying invasive species.
 In combination, this provides an effective strategy of monitoring the changes in biodiversity of ecosystems.

 Health and welfare

 In the research fields of health and welfare, citizen science is often discussed in other terms, such as "public involvement", "user engagement", or "community member involvement".
 However the meaning is similar to citizen science, with the exception that citizens are not often involved in collecting data but more often involved in prioritisation of research ideas and improving methodology, e.g. survey questions.
 In the last decades, researchers and funders have gained awareness of the benefits from involving citizens in the research work, but the involvement of citizens in a meaningful way is not a common practice.
 There is an ongoing discussion on how to evaluate citizen science in health and welfare research.

 One aspect to consider in citizen science in health and welfare, that stands out compared to in other academic fields, is who to involve.
 When research concerns human experiences, representation of a group becomes important.
 While it is commonly acknowledged that the people involved need to have lived experience of the concerned topic, representation is still an issue, and researchers are debating whether this is a useful concept in citizen science.

+Outside of the older patient and public involvement tradition, there are also efforts to bring the newer citizen science efforts to health and biomedical research.
+These efforts cover a broad spectrum of involvement and co-leadership of patients, including patient-led research, quantified self or personal science, as well as collaborative research efforts between researchers and patient-groups, often enabled by digital technology.
+A survey among European practitioners involved in health-related citizen science found that ethical challenges and achieving a balanced return on investment for patients and medical staff are common challenges.